Table of Contents

 For HAIP, an individual must be at least 60 years of age or be a minimum of 18 years of age and disabled.

 Both loans and grants (up to $75,000) are available through the SFRRP for home modifications and / or reparations.
 The loans, which can be up to 20 years, are zero to low-interest loans (up to 3%).
 Loans do not have to be paid back until the home is refinanced, transferred, or sold.
 These loans and grants can be used for a variety of purposes.
-Examples include (but are not limited to) repairing one’s roof, fixing build code violations, and improving accessibility with the addition of wheelchair ramps, stair-lifts and roll-in showers.
+Examples include (but are not limited to) repairing one’s roof, fixing building code violations, and improving accessibility with the addition of wheelchair ramps, stair-lifts, and roll-in showers.

 Under the Roof Repair Program, one can receive a grant up to $15,000.
 This can be used to repair / replace gutters and exterior roofing.